fabioolivei/fabioolivei/README.md

 <p align="left">
 As a <strong>Data Scientist</strong>, I specialize in combining advanced analytical skills with effective teamwork and clear, concise communication of insights to stakeholders.

-My main focus is to generate significant impact and add real value to businesses.
 With a background in Data Science, I have mastered technical skills in Python, SQL, Statistics, Data Analysis, Machine Learning, Computer Vision, Excel, and Power BI, preparing myself to tackle complex challenges in the data universe.
+However, my main focus is to generate significant impact and add real value to businesses, regardless of the tools used.

 I invite you to get a more complete view of my work through the projects I have developed, reflecting my commitment and dedication to data science and the positive impact it can bring to various fields.
 </p>